 5. In 1996, the USAF Office of Environmental Law directed all contamination information “be kept in official channels only.”
-Contaminated aircraft had accidently been sold to Walt Disney Films and to foreign governments and AO toxicity became potentially embarrassing.
+Contaminated aircraft had accidentally been sold to Walt Disney Films and to foreign governments and AO toxicity became potentially embarrassing.
 USAF directed HAZMAT quarantine of remaining C-123s in a special fenced, restricted area of Davis-Monthan AFB until 2010 destruction of all airplanes as toxic waste.
-This secrecy decision cost veterans decades of lost
+This secrecy decision cost veterans decades of lost time addressing their exposures.

 6. Affected veterans eventually began to approach the Department of Veterans Affairs claiming exposure to military herbicides and were immediately advised that no exposure was possible.
 We have been assured by the VA that no exposure occurred during the full decade we flew the C-123, with hundreds of hours aloft, hundreds of hours on the ground, hours spent cleaning, scraping, grinding, repairing, sleeping aboard during tactical deployments, trying to tolerate stench inside the airplanes and also to fly our assigned missions throughout the Western Hemisphere and Europe.
 On 1 June 2011 Headquarters, Air Force Reserve Command confirmed “The C-123 aircraft in the 731st TAS fleet had been used to disperse chemical defoliants over Southeast Asia during the Vietnam War.”